paweljakubas/j-data-analysis/chapters/inverted-table.md

 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0 0 0
    ]ixs=: (3.4 <: ". (>(<(<0),(<1)){ }.bonds) ) # i.nrows
 69 70 85
    NB.
-Notice ". which converts string to numbers (if possible)
+Notice ". which converts string to numbers (if possible).
+This is needed if a given column has literal datatype.

    ixs rowsFromTable bonds
 ┌──────────┬───────┬─────┬───────┐